Julien continued watching Theia throughout the festivities.

 That shift in demeanor reminded him of their earlier exchange, and only then did he register how they’d left their last conversation.

-An inkling of regret tickled the back of his mind, he had been too hasty.
+An inkling of regret tickled the back of his mind, but he shook it off.
 Looking at her now, she seemed almost relieved, as if convinced he’d come to see her point of view already.

 Of course, that wasn’t the case.